 “It would be great if they did waive those extension charges, given that this is unprecedented.
 It wasn’t a personal issue that came up needing us to get an extension.
 It’s a national emergency that is causing everything to go on pause.
 It would be helpful if the government could bear that in mind, seeing as how people aren’t allowed to work here legally and need to fork out a lot of money to stay here.”

-If the applicant is in the UK with leave as a fiancé(e) or proposed civil partner and the marriage or civil partnership did not take place during that period of leave, there must be good reason why and evidence that it will take place within the next 6 months.’
+If the applicant is in the UK with leave as a fiancé(e) or proposed civil partner and the marriage or civil partnership did not take place during that period of leave, there must be a good reason why and evidence that it will take place within the next 6 months.’

 To avoid the visa extension fee, you may be able to take advantage of the government’s visa extension on request.
 The Guidance states: